oneki/oneki.github.io/docs/overview/getting-started/001_introduction.md

 | React Router | Oneki.js uses React Router to offer the navigation between the pages composing the web application. <br />It's recommended to read **[their quick start](https://reactrouter.com/web/guides/quick-start)**

 #### Optional reading
-Under the hook, Oneki.js uses **Redux** to handle global state management, **Immer** for the immutability and **Redux Saga** for asynchronous flows.<br/>
+Under the hood, Oneki.js uses **Redux** to manage global state, **Immer** for immutability and **Redux Saga** for asynchronous streams.<br/>
-These libraries are completely hidden, but if you want to master Oneki.js, it could be interesting to read their docs.
+These libraries are completely hidden, but if you want to master Oneki.js, it can be interesting to read their docs.

 ## Next step
-The goal of OnekiJs is to offer a complete React framework comparable to the one offered by Angular.<br/>
+The objective of Oneki.js is to offer a complete React framework comparable to that offered by Angular.<br/>
-**[In the next step](creating-project)**, we are going to build an application heavly based on the **[basic Angular app](https://angular.io/start)** you can find on the official Angular webiste.<br/>
+**[In the next step](creating-project)**, we will build an application strongly based on the **[basic Angular application](https://angular.io/start)** that you can find on the official Angular webiste.<br/>